🎨 Brush Slinger

 Post the imperfect model.
 The community will tell you what works.
 You'll paint the next one better for having shared.

 New to the hobby?
-Start with our beginner's guide to priming — the foundation everything else builds on.
+Start with our best beginner miniature paints guide — the foundation everything else builds on.

 🎨